RexxLA/rexx-repository/ARB/standards/work-in-progress/document/directives.md

 'must be the name of a pool; found "<value>"'
 #ErrorText.40.38='<bif> argument <argnumber>',

-‘is not large enough to format "<value>"'
+'is not large enough to format "<value>"'
 #ErrorText.40.39='<bif> argument 3 is not zero or one; found "<value>"'
 #ErrorText.40.41='<bif> argument <argnumber>',